Mount Killaraus

+In Arthurian legend, Mount Killaraus (mons Killaraus) is a legendary place in Ireland where Stonehenge originally stood.
+According to the narrative presented in Geoffrey of Monmouth's Historia Regum Britanniae, King Ambrosius Aurelianus embarks on a quest to construct a memorial for the Celtic Britons who were treacherously slain by Anglo-Saxons.
+When conventional methods fail to produce an awe-inspiring monument, Ambrosius turns to the renowned wizard Merlin for guidance.
+In response, Merlin advises the king to transport a stone circle known as the Giant's Ring from Mount Killaraus in Ireland, attributing magical and healing properties to these stones, which were believed to have been brought from Africa by giants.

+This prompts Uther Pendragon to lead an expedition to Ireland, where a battle against the Irish king Gillomanius ensues, resulting in the successful retrieval of the stones with Merlin's magical assistance.
+While the story itself is fictional, archaeological research by Mike Parker Pearson suggests intriguing connections between Stonehenge and the Waun Mawn stone circle in Wales, indicating the potential for a historical basis within the legendary narrative.

 Merlin legend

 The first record of the Merlin story is in Geoffrey of Monmouth's 12th century Historia Regum Britanniae ('History of the Kings of Britain').
 It tells how king Aurelius Ambrosius sought to build a memorial to the Celtic Britons who were treacherously slain by Anglo-Saxons.

 When his carpenters and masons cannot come up with a suitably awe-inspiring monument, Ambrosius asks the wizard Merlin for advice.
 Merlin tells the king to transport a stone circle called the Giant's Ring from Mount Killaraus in Ireland.
 He says they are magical healing stones that had been brought from Africa by giants.

 Uther Pendragon sails to Ireland with 15,000 men to retrieve the stones.
 The Irish king Gillomanius marches against them with a large army, but is defeated.
 With Merlin's help, the Britons transport the stones to Britain and set them up as they had originally stood.